r59q/ShipSimGame/README.md

 ## About the project

-<strong>Look away!</strong> It's not even remotely interesting yet.
+<strong>Look away!</strong> It's not interesting yet.
 Currently it is just a collection of simple tests and a couple of not-yet implemented interfaces.

 This is a project that explores the test-driven development process and gitflow for unity projects in order to create a ship simulation game.